cpraveen/parallel/mpi/README.md

 ## integrate1, using blocking send/recv

 In this example, we compute the integral of cos(x) on [a,b].
-We break the integral for as many ranks we have and compute integrals on each sub-interval.
+We break the interval into as many ranks we have and compute integrals on each sub-interval.
 Then each rank sends its own result to the root process, where all the sub-integrals are added up to get the full integral.

 Compile